Farmer-Eds-Shed/Vintage-Club/README.md

   ![footer](https://github.com/Farmer-Eds-Shed/Vintage-Club/blob/main/media/footer.png)

-- __Gallery_Page__
+- __Gallery Page__

     - This page is a place to show off members vehicles or interesting finds from events that the club attends.
-    - the Gallery is devided into 3 sections for Fair Days, Working Days and Vehicles In the Workshop.
+    - the Gallery is divided into 3 sections for Fair Days, Working Days and Vehicles In the Workshop.

     ![gallery page](https://github.com/Farmer-Eds-Shed/Vintage-Club/blob/main/media/Gallery.png)

 - __The Membership Page__

   - This page will allow the user to get signed up as a member of the club.
-The user will be asked to submit their full name and email address and phone number, they will also select their prefered method of contact.
+The user will be asked to submit their full name and email address and phone number, they will also select their preferred method of contact.

     ![membership page](https://github.com/Farmer-Eds-Shed/Vintage-Club/blob/main/media/membership.png)

 ### Features Left to Implement

 - Future development of the site should include a club news section.
-- A blog section for members to share stories about their vehicles and whats in the workshop.
+- A blog section for members to share stories about their vehicles and what's in the workshop.

 ## Testing

 ### Validator Testing